Note: The links in this post are affiliate links.

 A lightning bolt that directly strikes a power line in the vicinity of your home can easily over-power even the best consumer-grade surge protectors.
 That’s just the way it is.

-However, that doesn’t mean you should try to save a few bucks by not buying a new surge suppressor to protect your new computer!
+However, that doesn’t mean you should try to save a few bucks by not buying a new surge suppressor to protect your new computer.

 While they can be ineffective against direct lightning strikes, a quality surge protector will stop most strong power surges and prevent them from damaging the gear that’s plugged into them.

-Bottom line: I recommend that you purchase a new high-quality surge protector to protect your new computer from routine power surges and distant lightning strikes.
+I recommend that you purchase a new high-quality surge protector to protect your new computer from routine power surges and distant lightning strikes.
 In my opinion the money you spend on it will be well spent.

-In addition to having effective surge suppression built right in, a battery backup device will also keep your computer running long enough during a power outage for you to save any open files and shut the machine down in an orderly fashion.
+Even better, opt for a quality battery backup unit instead of a surge protector.
+In addition to having effective surge suppression built right in, a quality battery backup device will also keep your computer running long enough during a power outage for you to save any open files and safely shut the machine down in an orderly fashion.

 Bonus tip: It’s possible to get a single device (called a Whole House Surge Suppressor) that will protect all the electronic devices in your home at the same time.
-These devices work extremely well, and they’re quite affordable.